kmsmith137/ch_frb_l1/MANUAL.md

     By default (slow_kernels=false), the L1 server uses fast assembly-language kernels for packet-level operations such as decoding and buffer assembly.
-However, there is currently a restriction: the slow kernels assume that nt_per_packet=16, and nfreq is divisible by 2048.
+However, there is currently a restriction: to use fast kernels, 'nt_per_packet' must be equal to 16, and 'nfreq' must be divisible by 2048.
 If these conditions are not satisfied, you'll need to use slow_kernels=true.

     When running the L1 server at production-scale (~16 beams, ~16384 frequencies),